 How Do I End an Essay Then?

-At a high-school or university level, you won’t get off by just summarizing your essay body paragraphs.
+You won’t get a good evaluation by summarizing your essay body paragraphs at a high school or university level.
 Although it’s sometimes seen as a summary of your main points, it’s much more than that.
 Do you know what the serial position effect is?
-In essence, it implies that we remember the first and the last items from a list better than those in the middle.
+Essentially, it implies that we remember the first and the last items from a list better than those in the middle.
 The theory of primacy and recency provides a similar statement: our brain pays the second closest attention to the last thing it perceives.
-So, your final paragraph is what will stick in your reader’s memory, along with the first one.
-It’s the best place to bring out the importance of your topic and the strength of your arguments.
+So, your final paragraph will stick in your reader’s memory, along with the first one.
+It’s the best place to bring out the importance of your topic, the strength of your arguments, and the broader implications of your discussion.

-Note: When writing your conclusion, you can go from more specific details to a broader context.
+Note: You can go from more specific details to a broader context when writing your conclusion.

 How do I paraphrase my thesis statement?

 Paraphrasing means using different words to say the same thing.
-Look at the samples below to learn how you can do it.
+Look at the samples below to learn how you can do it, or read our separate guide on paraphrasing.

 Original: